TeamRizu/outfox-wiki/content/user-guide/meta/serenity.md

 - If you want to contribute with graphics, then follow the same steps given to chart contribution.
 But instead, use the "graphics" channels on our Discord server.

+## Does OutFox Serenity work with other StepMania forks?

+No, the packages we provide include content which will not work with other StepMania forks and can even cause crashes when trying to load them.

+Contributors and the Serenity Team prepare the pack with Project OutFox performance and behavior in mind, even if some individual chart works with those older forks.

+## How do I update my packs?

+We will notify everwhere possible that a new version has come out and we will also include a "New X Only" and "All In One" Package, you can choose which package to update your current install.

+## How will Volume 3 work?

+Volume 3 will work very different from past volumes, but to make it simple:

+- We will reveal 3 songs with SSC Templates and that will be a season.
+- Contributors can contribute with charts and graphics.
+- After 1 month from the season reveal, we will release that season package.
+- Every other month after the season package that package will get updated.
+- After 3 months another season will be revealed and the same steps as above will apply.

+Important:

+- TTC (Time to Chart) for every season will be 3 months.
+- There's no Testing Weeks, make sure your content is final and meets all our requirements before sending.
+- Each season will always have 3 songs at max.
+- If a song has charts but no graphics yet, it will use the pack graphics, if after 2 months of the song reveal there's still no graphic for that song, then it will be made by members of the Serenity Team.

+## Can I Stream/Record and Upload Videos of me playing Serenity Songs or use them in a Arcade?

+Yes!
+In case you want to be extra secure, each song folder in our package includes a text file with licenses for the Song and Graphics.
+(If a section isn't include for one of those, you can assume you're safe.)
 ## What are OutFox Serenity Volumes?

 ### OutFox Serenity Volume I